jagregory/abrash-zen-of-asm/src/chapter-07.md

 ### Calculating Effective Addresses With `lea`

-`lea` is something of an odd bird, as the only *mod-reg-rm* memory-addressing instruction that doesn't access memory. `lea` calculates the offset of the memory operand...and then loads that offset into one of the 8 general-purpose registers, without accessing memory at all.
+`lea` is something of an odd bird, as the only *mod-reg-rm* memory-addressing instruction that doesn't access memory. `lea` calculates the offset of the memory operand... and then loads that offset into one of the 8 general-purpose registers, without accessing memory at all.
 Basically, `lea` is nothing more than a means by which to load the result of an EA calculation into a register.

 For example, `lea bx,[MemVar]` loads the offset of `MemVar` into BX.
 Now, we wouldn't generally want to use `lea` to load simple offsets, since `mov` can do that more efficiently; `mov bx,offset MemVar` is 1 byte shorter and 4 cycles faster than `lea bx,[MemVar]`.
 (Since `lea` involves EA calculation, it's not particularly fast; however, it's faster than any *mod-reg-rm* memory-accessing instruction, taking only 2 cycles plus the EA calculation time.)